It was over tacos.

 After a fast-paced hike up and down a mountain, we would go to Brio’s for as many $1 tacos as we could eat.
 We used to joke that you could measure the hardness of a hike by the tacos.
 A hard hike might equal a “five taco night” and an easy hike might translate into a “three taco night”.
 Taco Tuesday became a weekly fixture in my and my partner’s life as we climbed most of the 35 highest Catskill Mountains by night.

-It was over tacos that I fell in love with the Catskill Mountains and became an avid hiker, so it seems only appropriate that it was over tacos that I decided to officially start section hiking the Appalachian Trail.
+It was over tacos that I fell in love with the Catskill Mountains and became an avid hiker.
+It seems only appropriate that it was over tacos that I decided to officially start section hiking the Appalachian Trail.

 Then one day, I found myself eating tacos at the Mexican Kitchen in New Paltz.
-There, my friend told me how they had biked solo across New York State via the Erie Canal.
-They described what it was like to prepare for the journey, to bike solo in unfamiliar places, and to find a place to sleep each night.
+There, my friend A told me how he had biked solo across New York State via the Erie Canal.
+He described what it was like to prepare for the journey, to bike solo in unfamiliar places, and to find a place to sleep each night.

-If they could accomplish their dream of soloing a bike ride across New York State, why couldn’t I accomplish mine of hiking the Appalachian Trail right now, at this time in my life?
+If he could accomplish his dream of soloing a bike ride across New York State, why couldn’t I accomplish mine of hiking the Appalachian Trail?

 Previously, I had decided not to piece hike the AT.
 My main day off, Friday, differed from that of other hikers.
 This reality meant that I would have had to hike by myself.
-However, my friend’s story had put the task into perspective: they had crossed a whole state with nothing but themself, their bike, and their gear.
+However, my friend’s story had put the task into perspective: he had crossed a whole state with nothing but himself, his bike, and his gear.